Brain connectivity estimators: Transfer entropy

+Convergent cross-Mapping and reservoir computing causality

+Convergent Cross Mapping (CCM) is a method rooted in dynamical systems theory.
+CCM evaluates causality in coupled systems by assessing whether the states of one variable $X$ can be reconstructed from another variable $Y$ using its shadow manifold neighbourhood.

+Reservoir computing causality extends the convergent cross-mapping principle by using a fixed, high-dimensional recurrent network (the reservoir) to model complex temporal patterns and interactions.
+A high-dimensional reservoir $\mathbf{R}(t)$ is composed of recurrently connected units to process temporal patterns.
+Ciezobka et al. (2025) demonstrated that RC is effective in modeling non-linear interactions in large-scale brain networks, making it a robust tool for effective connectivity analysis.

 Bivariate versus multivariate estimators

 Comparison of performance of bivariate and multivariate estimators of connectivity may be found in, where it was demonstrated that in case of interrelated system of channels, greater than two, bivariate methods supply misleading information, even reversal of true propagation may be found.

 Consider the very common situation that the activity from a given source is measured at electrodes positioned at different distances, hence different delays between the recorded signals.

 When a bivariate measure is applied, propagation is always obtained when there is a delay between channels., which results in a lot of spurious flows.
 When we have two or three sources acting simultaneously, which is a common situation, we shall get dense and disorganized structure of connections, similar to random structure (at best some "small world" structure may be identified).
 This kind of pattern is usually obtained in case of application of bivariate measures.
 In fact, effective connectivity patterns yielded by EEG or LFP measurements are far from randomness, when proper multivariate measures are applied, as we shall demonstrate below.